adtzlr/felupe/docs/quickstart.md

 felupe.tools.save(region, displacement, filename="result.vtk")
 ```

-Any tensor at quadrature points shifted or porjected to and averaged at mesh-points is evaluated for `quad` and `hexahedron` cell types by `felupe.tools.topoints`.
+Any tensor at quadrature points shifted or projected to, both averaged at mesh-points is evaluated for `quad` and `hexahedron` cell types by `felupe.tools.topoints` or `felupe.tools.project`, respectively.
 For example, the calculation of the cauchy stress involves the conversion from the first Piola-Kirchhoff stress to the Cauchy stress followed by the shift or the projection.
 The stress results at mesh points are passed as a dictionary to the `point_data` argument.

 ```python
 from felupe.math import dot, det, transpose